 Notes

-If making the lemon-olive brine dressing included in the recipe, for similar results look for jarred olives with the same ingredients: kalamata olives, water, red wine vinegar, sea salt.
-Storage: Store orzo pasta salad in the refrigerator until ready to serve.
-Because of the high water content of cucumber, it's best to consume the salad within 1 to 2 days.
+If you're using the lemon-olive brine dressing included in the recipe, look for jarred olives with similar ingredients: kalamata olives, water, red wine vinegar, sea salt.
+Storage Store orzo pasta salad in the refrigerator until ready to serve.
+Because of the high water content of cucumber, it's best consumed within 1 to 2 days.

 Estimated Nutrition (per serving)